|On this website:

 More Water for the West

-Visitors will discover a new application of radar for weather modification and water management.
+Visitors will discover a new application of radar for weather moderation and water management.
 Whether it is residential, fishery and agricultural use, or stormwater control, after appropriate research, this existing technology will be available for water management districts across the nation.
 This is a water transport hydrology concept that can transport stormwater to clean storage, improve snowpack, and minimize urban flooding.
 Dr. Edward Lorenz originated the concept of the butterfly effect in the 1960's; Aquariusradar is based on the butterfly theory.
 In brief, microwave heating (Aquariusradar) is the opposite of cloud seeding.
-While this application does constitute weather modification, it is not a rain making effort but rather a clean water transport method.
-Cloud seeding with silver iodide, cannon booming, and microwave energy are similar in that each is an attempt to modify local weather by applying external forces.
-AquariusRadar will detail microwave heating and the research requirements for stormwater abatement, snowpack enhancement, and cloudseeding augmentation .
+While this application does constitute weather moderation, it is not a rain making effort but rather a clean water transport method.
+Cloud seeding with silver iodide, cannon booming, and microwave energy are similar in that each is an attempt to moderate local weather by applying external forces.
+AquariusRadar will detail microwave heating and the research requirements for stormwater abatement, snowpack enhancement, and cloudseeding augmentation.
 This hydrology concept is broad in scope and requires local, state or federal government funding, and supervisory oversite.
-The purpose of AquariusRadar pages is to encourage Emergency Management agencies, water district managers, and the applied physics programs of leading western universities to prepare grant application to the NOAA/NWS for weather modification research grants directed by the University prinicpal investigators(PIs).
+The purpose of AquariusRadar pages is to encourage Emergency Management agencies, water district managers, and the applied physics programs of leading western universities to prepare grant application to the NOAA/NWS for weather moderation research grants directed by the University prinicpal investigators(PIs).
 Much of what is covered on these pages are the result of observations by the site author over a span of several years as an operator of high powered pencil beam radars.